jwerre/fulcrum-node/README.md

 The Fulcrum Node library provides convenient access to the Fulcrum API from applications written in server-side JavaScript.

-*NOTE: This is not been tested on Windows*
+*NOTE: This has not been tested on Windows*

 ## Documentation